NEENYEE/Global-Superstore-/README.md

 ## Tools

 This analysis leveraged Power BI Desktop for its interactive visualizations, data modeling capabilities, and seamless integration with various data sources.
 Within Power BI, Power Query was employed for data transformation and cleaning tasks, including shaping data, merging datasets, and creating custom calculations.
-Additionally, SQL (Structured Query Language) was utilized for querying databases, extracting specific information, performing joins and aggregations.
+Features like buttons and tool tips were also include to enhance page navigations.

 ## Data Cleaning and Transformation